z.com vs Exante, Who's Better?

 How Many Clients Do z.com and Exante Have?

-Both z.com and Exante are well known and trusted.
-It is really important to work with a broker you can trust and one of the easiest ways of understanding this is by knowing how many clients are using their services.
+Both z.com and Exante are well established with their client base.
+It is really important to work with a broker you can trust and one of the most simple ways of establishing this is by knowing how many customers they already work with.

-Below you will find details of how many clients z.com and Exante are active on their platform
+Below you will find details of how many customers z.com and Exante are active on their platform

 |